archstats/archstats/ARCHITECTURE.md

+# Architectural Characteristics

+To accompany Archstats functional goal of creating actionable insights for codebases, the following architectural characteristics are chosen to drive decision making:

+- Extensibility - The ability to extend the system with new functionality.
+To support this characteristic, Archstats is designed to be modular and pluggable, through a microkernel style architecture.
+- Interoperability - The ability to work with other systems.
+To support this characteristic, Archstats CLI & Archstats UI is designed to support a variety of input and output formats, such as: JSON, CSV, SQLite, etc.
+- User-friendliness - Archstats is designed to make software architecture as approachable as possible.
+To support this characteristic, Archstats is designed to be easy & pleasant to use.

+# Domain Model

+## Views

+Views are the primary data outputs of Archstats.
+They are the results of analyzing a codebase.

+Views consist of Columns and Rows, which are used to display data in a tabular format.

+## Definitions

+Every column in a view has a definition.
+A definition is used to provide semantic meaning to the column.
+Definitions are used by Archstats to provide a consistent user-friendly experience across Archstats CLI & Archstats UI.

 ## Snippets

 Snippets are the smallest units of code that can be analyzed in Archstats.
 They are references to the _architecturally